fbpx

 • Exit the water without using a ladder or steps.

-• Demonstrate competency in all skills and scenarios.
+• Demonstrate proficiency in all skills.

 Upon successful completion of the course, students will be certified for two years by the American Red Cross in Lifeguarding/First Aid/CPR/AED.